otikkito/cWorld/latex-docs/notes.md

-Here we will be exploring the functionality of latex on windows and linux.
+Here we will be exploring the functionality of latex on windows and Linux.

 -Latex: https://www.latex-project.org/ and for windows: https://miktex.org/